 Arrivals, Departures, and Transit Windows

-You must arrive within your assigned time frame.
-No arrivals are allowed prior to Friday, July 3, 5PM.
-Late arrivals may be denied entry.
+No arrivals are allowed prior to Friday, July 3, 3PM.

 Spectator anchorages close Sunday, July 5, 8AM.
 All vessels must depart by this time.

-All vessels must anchor strictly within their assigned anchorage area and may not move between anchorage zones unless expressly authorized by the Captain of the Port (COTP) or Vessel Traffic Service (VTS).
+Vessels may only anchor in the designated anchorage zones shown on this map.
+Movement between anchorage zones is prohibited unless expressly authorized by the Captain of the Port (COTP) or Vessel Traffic Service (VTS).

-While anchored, vessels must remain within their assigned zones, use an appropriate scope of chain, maintain safe clearance from other vessels and nearby infrastructure, and display all required day shapes and navigation lights.
+While anchored, vessels must use an appropriate scope of chain, maintain safe clearance from other vessels and nearby infrastructure, and display all required day shapes and navigation lights.
 Do not tie off to any navigational aids, buoys, or mooring balls.

 Safe distances must be maintained from tall ships, naval vessels, and commercial traffic.
 Obstruction of navigation channels, ferry routes, or maneuvering lanes is prohibited.